lucyhandbaghead/lucy-elventy-base-blog/content/blog/lucy-handbaghead-kicks-evolution-in-its-sexist-balls.md

 Unrivalled by at least three of the human-headed hamsters, anyway...

-And those being the three hamsters who'd swapped all their muscles for jelly beans at the Muscly Jelly Bean Market down the road.
+And those being the three hamsters who'd swapped all their muscles for jelly beans at the Muscly Jelly Bean Market down the road from the zoo.

-Anyway, this potato-headed man was wearing a jacket made out of foreskins, sunglasses engraved with the phrase 'Bad Ass Potato Man', had a martial arts belt tied around his potato head, and was carrying a bunch of leaflets in his potato palms...
+Anyway, this potato-headed man was wearing a jacket made out of foreskins, sunglasses engraved with the phrase 'Bad Ass Potato Man', had a martial arts belt tied around his potato head, and was carrying a bunch of potatoey pamphlets in his potato palms...

 Which he immediately began to chuck out into the sea of dweebs, who all started snapping them up with the eagerness of The Big Yo's most worshippy worshippers picking up his bar tabs.